akononovicius/physRisk-content-repository/articles/2018/fb-contest-2.md

 \frac{X_5 + X_o}{N}}.
 \end{equation}

-Because of this form of transition equations we will refer to this model as the simple local herding model.
+Because of this form of transition equations I will refer to this model as the simple local herding model.

 ![Simple local herding model]({filename}/uploads/2018/fb-comm-simple-herd-local.png